Marathon training has a way of slowly taking over your life.

 Certified running coach Laura Norris offers these prompts for runners to reconnect with their why:

-- Why is this particular marathon meaningful to you?
+- Why does this specific marathon matter to you right now?

 Related article: Why You Don’t Need Motivation To Run